null

 Written by a mom who's lived it

-As the founder of Sticky Monkey Labels and a mom of three boys — including two with food allergies and one with special needs — I started this business because I needed labels that actually worked in the real chaos of daycare and school life.
-Over 14 years and thousands of families later, I still test every product in my own home before it ships to yours.
+I'm Dodie, founder of Sticky Monkey Labels and a mom of three boys — including two with food allergies and one with special needs.
+I started this business because I needed labels that actually worked in the real chaos of daycare and school life.
+In business since 2011, and I still test every product in my own home before it ships to yours.

 Why Daycare Name Labels Matter More Than Parents Expect